sitespeedio/sitespeed.io/docs/_posts/2019-09-11-sitespeed.io-10.0.md

 ![Axe result]({{site.baseurl}}/img/axe-result.png)
 {: .img-thumbnail}

-And then you can go to an individual run to see more indeep information (that you can act on):
+And then you can go to an individual run to see more indepth information (that you can act upon):
 ![Axe violations]({{site.baseurl}}/img/axe-violations.png)
 {: .img-thumbnail}

-What I personally like about the approach we've been using is that we use raw axe-core and you can configure it however you want.
+What I personally like about the approach we've been using is that by using the raw axe-core you can configure it however you want.

 The metrics are also sent to Graphite/InfluxDB so you can create alerts on violations if you want.
 ![Axe violatioms in Graphite]({{site.baseurl}}/img/violations-graphite.png)